cloudify-cosmo/getcloudify.org/guide/3.0/quickstart.md

 cfy teardown -f --ignore-deployments
 ```

-This will terminate the manager VM and delete the resources associated with it.
+In a real cloud deployment, this will terminate the manager VM and delete the resources associated with it.
+In our case, since the manager is installed on the same machine the CLI is installed on, it will not teardown the machine.

 # What's Next